-After Roe, abortion will be legal until the unborn child is considered viable.
+After Roe, abortion is legal until the unborn child is considered viable.
 Hear from Delaware Family Policy Council about what’s at stake, and how you can be part of the fight for life.
-Then, keep reading to find out more about what abortion law would be in your state after Roe.
+Then, keep reading to find out more about your state’s post-Roe abortion laws.

-After Roe, states will have an even greater responsibility to protect life.
-Partner with your state’s family policy council to ensure that your state is pro-life, from conception all the way to natural death!Connect with Delaware Family Policy Council
+After Roe, states have an even greater responsibility to protect life.
+Partner with your state’s family policy council to ensure that your state is pro-life, from conception all the way to natural death!”Connect with Delaware Family Policy Council

 THE BIG QUESTION

-Delaware will allow nearly all abortions.
-It has a Freedom of Choice Act (FOCA) that requires access to pre-viability abortions even when Roe is overturned.
+Delaware allows nearly all abortions.
+It has a Freedom of Choice Act (FOCA) (codified as Del.
+Code Ann. tit.
+24, §§ 1701 to 1799) that requires access to pre-viability abortions.